 3. Use short sentences

-Shared by Yoast’s creative marketing manager Marieke van de Rakt
+Shared by Yoast’s former CEO Marieke van de Rakt

 “Reading from a screen is hard.
 The topic you’re writing about might be difficult.
 That doesn’t mean your text should be difficult though.
 Sometimes you cannot avoid those hard and difficult words, but you can always shorten your sentences.
 That really helps your readers grasp the meaning of your text.”